azillion/alexzillion.com/src/content/blog/when-code-is-cheap.md

 same problem with "capital wins" or "distribution wins." these are true but incomplete. they're tautologies, they describe outcomes, not mechanisms. it's like saying "the team with more points wins." yeah. but how do you score?

-the deeper issue: all of these assdume a stable game. figure out the new rules, accumulate the new resource, win. but that only works if the rules stop changing
+the deeper issue: all of these assdume a stable game. the game isn't stable. that's the whole point.

-what if they don't?

 ## So What?

 if this is true, what does it mean for your worth as a programmer? as a founder? as someone trying to build something that matters?

-the old answer: your worth is your ability to produce. write code, ship features, solve hard technical problems. accumulate skill and watch your value rise.
+the old answer: your worth is your ability to produce. write code, ship features, solve hard technical problems. accumulate skill and watch your value go up.

 my new answer: production is cheap. your worth is your ability to adapt and constrain. recognize when the ground shifts. abandon what's working before it stops working. set constraints that others can execute. take responsibility for outcomes, not just outputs.